 Best Ways To Meet Card Bonus Minimum Spending

 For most people applying for just one credit card with a bonus offer, everyday spending will probably be enough.
 With multiple card applications or if you’re applying for a card with a very high minimum spending requirement, below are some of the best options for meeting the spending criteria.

 Fund Checking Accounts With A Credit Card

 This is when you fund towards the opening deposit when signing up with new bank Checking accounts.
-Many people are using this option when taking advantage of the bank bonuses available with new Checking and Savings accounts, so you’re basically working towards bonus cash for a new credit card and new Checking/Savings account.
+Many people are using this option when taking advantage of the bank promotions available with new Checking and Savings accounts, so you’re basically working towards bonus cash for a new credit card and new Checking/Savings account.

 See which banks allow credit card funding here.
 See all the current Bank Bonuses here.
 Many popular banks allow $500 to $1,000 of credit card funding towards the opening deposit.
 For example, both Chase Bank and TD Bank have great sign-up bonuses and allow credit card funding.

 Gift cards are one of my favorite ways of meeting credit card minimum spending requirements outside of regular everyday spending.
 It’s just like buying money that you can spend later on at your leisure.
 Gift Cards don’t expire and there are no fees after purchase (the fee during purchase, however, will be something to consider).

 For more versatility in being able to spend at any merchant that accepts credit cards, American Express and Visa Gift Cards are my other preferred option.
 They will both involve Purchase Fees ($3-$7) when purchased online or in a physical store, and Shipping Fees if purchased online.
 I depend on these gift cards for higher amounts, because I know I can spend them anywhere.